 Moses’s project and reputation were so good that “the people all round, one and all, came over to him, because of his dealings with them and of the prospects he held out to them” (§36).

 Strabo then states that after Moses passed away, his successors imitated his piety and justice for some time, until superstitious men rose to the priesthood.
-The development of superstition resulted in “abstinence from (certain types of) food” (or “meals”— αἱ τῶν βρωμάτων ἀποσχέσεις—probably in the sense of meals consisting of non-kosher food, i.e. meals shared with non-Jews), circumcision, excision, and “other observances of the kind” (§37).
-The text thus associates some fundamental Jewish practices not with Moses but with his superstitious successors.
-After the superstitious priests, tyrants seized power in Judea; at that time, bands of robbers made their apparition: “some revolted and harassed the country, both their own country and that of their neighbours, whereas others, co-operating with the rulers, seized the property of others and subdued much of Syria and Phoenicia” (§37).
-Scholars generally associate this depiction with the Hasmonean period and the wars waged by the Hasmoneans against neighbouring peoples.
+The development of superstition resulted in “abstinence from (certain types of) food” (or “meals”— αἱ τῶν βρωμάτων ἀποσχέσεις—probably in the sense of meals consisting of non-kosher food, i.e. meals shared with non-Jews), circumcision, excision (female genital mutilation) (sic), and “other observances of the kind” (§37).
+The text thus associates some fundamental Jewish practices such as kashrut and male circumcicion not with Moses but with his superstitious successors.

+After the superstitious priests, tyrants seized power in Judea; at that time, bands of robbers made their appearance: “some revolted and harassed the country, both their own country and that of their neighbors, whereas others, co-operating with the rulers, seized the property of others and subdued much of Syria and Phoenicia” (§37).
+Scholars have generally associated this depiction with the Hasmonean period and the wars waged by the Hasmoneans against neighboring peoples.

 The text explains that despite the tyranny imposed on the people, the latter continued to venerate their “acropolis,” a term that probably designates the Jerusalem temple.
-Then follows a digression on the general human tendency to venerate places in which the gods made their will known to mortals and to honour the prophets who communicated the gods’ messages, which includes Moses among these prophets (§§38–39).
+Then follows a digression on the general human tendency to venerate places in which the gods made their will known to mortals and to honor the prophets who communicated the gods’ messages, including Moses among these prophets (§§38–39).
 The digression ends with the remark that “Moses was such a person as these, as also his successors, who, with no bad beginning, turned out for the worse” (§39).
-The excursus subsequently returns to the Hasmoneans—it names Alexander Jannaeus and his sons explicitly—and evokes Judea’s fate after Pompey’s conquest of the region.
+The excursus subsequently returns to the Hasmoneans—it names Alexander Jannaeus and his sons explicitly—and describes Judea’s fate after Pompey’s conquest of the region.
 The Roman general is said to have “destroyed the haunts of robbers and the treasure-holds of the tyrants,” a phrase that unambiguously refers to the Hasmonean fortresses (§40).
 Strabo then proceeds to describe the area of the Dead Sea and its natural resources (§§41–45).
 It is in this context that he refers to Posidonius, in §43.
-Finally, in §46 Strabo evokes Herod’s appointment as king of Judea and the fate of his descendants, topics that Posidonius could not have written about (since he passed away in 51 BCE).
+Finally, in §46 Strabo mentions Herod’s appointment as king of Judea and the fate of his descendants, topics that Posidonius could not have written about (since he died in 51 BCE).